 Employees of Texas Tech University and Texas Tech Health Sciences Center can become members of the Texas Tech Federal Credit Union (TTFCU).
-Members can enjoy the many services that TTFCU offers, including cash-back checking, instant- issue Texas Tech debit cards, online banking and free bill pay.
-The credit union also offers new and used vehicle loans, signature loans, mortgage loans, home equity loans and low rate credit cards.
+Members can enjoy the many services that TTFCU offers, including free cash-back checking accounts, instant- issue Texas Tech debit cards, online banking and free bill pay.
+The credit union also offers new and used vehicle loans, signature loans, mortgage loans, home equity loans and low-rate credit cards.
 Members enjoy the ease of direct deposit, payroll deduction, 24-hour Telephone Teller, Internet banking and over 25,000 free ATMs.
 There are two full-service branches on campus: 1802 Texas Tech Parkway and 1A098 at the Health Sciences Center.
 A third branch is located at 98th Street and Miami.
-For more information, visit the credit union website, www.texastechfcu.org, or call 806.742.3606.
+For more information, visit www.texastechfcu.org, or call 806.742.3606.

 Holidays.
 The Texas Legislature sets the number of holidays to be observed each year by state employees.
 The university observes the same number of holidays as other state agencies.
 The holiday schedule is adjusted each year by the Board of Regents to permit efficient academic scheduling.